Visual Studio performance tips and tricks

 Configure debugging options

-If you are typically running low on memory during debugging sessions, you can optimize performance by making one or more configuration changes.
+If you're typically running low on memory during debugging sessions, you can optimize performance by making one or more configuration changes.

 Enable Just My Code